The Bacon Weave

-Now that your bacon weave is constructed, it is time to cook the bacon weave.
-You could put the bacon weave on a grill rack and then cook it low and slow on your smoker.
-You might be wondering what temp to cook bacon weave.
+Now that your bacon weave is constructed, it is time to cook it.
+You could put it on a grill rack and then cook it low and slow on your smoker.
 I cook my bacon weaves at 225 for about two hours and am always very pleased with the results.

 When the bacon is fully cooked you can remove it from the smoker, and cut it into small circles the size of a hamburger bun.
 These bacon weave slices are perfect for a BLT, or a cheeseburger.

 Looking for other ways to cook bacon?
 Check out my favorite bacon recipe.

 I’ve also cooked a bacon blanket over top a rack of spare ribs and had tremendous results.
 The bacon fat keeps the ribs from drying out, and give the ribs an extra dimension of flavor that can’t be beaten.